Are Student Loans Worth It?

 There are two main types of student loans — federal loans and private loans.
 Federal loans are borrowed directly from the government, whereas private loans are borrowed from private lenders like banks, credit unions, and other financial institutions.

-While the two loans can be similar in nature, there are some important distinctions.
-Because federal loans are made by the government directly, the terms and conditions are set by law and can have perks like fixed interest rates and income-driven repayment plans that may not always be offered with private loans.
+While the two loans serve the same purpose, there are some important distinctions.
+Because federal loans are made by the government directly, the terms and conditions are set by law.
+These loans also come with certain perks and protections, such as low fixed interest rates and income-driven repayment plans, that may not be offered with private loans.

-Private loans are less standardized, since the terms and conditions are set by the lenders themselves and can change from lender to lender.
-For example, some may offer lower interest rates than federal loans or extra fees, so it’s important to understand specific terms and conditions set by a private lender.
-Note that private student loans are generally only considered after all other sources of funding have been reviewed, because they may lack the borrower protections and benefits — like income-driven repayment plans or deferment options — offered to federal loan borrowers.
+Private loans are less standardized, since the terms and conditions are set by the lenders themselves.
+For example, some may offer higher interest rates than federal loans, and interest rates may be fixed or variable.
+It’s important to understand specific terms and conditions set by a private lender.
+Since private student loans may lack the borrower protections and benefits offered by federal loans, you generally want to tap financial aid and federal student loans first, then consider filling in any gaps with private student loans.

 Understanding Interest Rates

-For all new federal loans, interest rates are set by the government and are fixed, but with private loans, it’s up to the lender to set the rate and terms and you to choose what might work for you from the rates you qualify for.
-If you are interested in borrowing private student loans, do your research and shop around so you can find the loan that best meets your needs.
+For all federal student loans, interest rates are set by the government and are fixed, which means they won’t change over the life of the loan.
+With private student loans, it’s up to the lender to set the rate and terms.
+Generally students (or their parent cosigners) who have strong credit qualify for the best rates.
+If you are interested in borrowing private student loans, it’s a good idea to do some research and shop around so you can find the loan that best meets your needs.

 How Long Will it Take to Repay Your Loan?

-Paying more money sooner can drastically reduce the amount of time it takes you to pay off a loan, but that may not always be a feasible option, so it’s important to consider the implications of different kinds of repayment plans when you take out a loan.
+Paying more money sooner can significantly reduce the amount of time it takes you to pay off a loan (as well as lower the cost).
+But that may not always be a feasible option.
+It’s important to consider the implications of different kinds of repayment plans when you take out a loan.

 The Takeaway

 Student loans can help open up doors to higher education for students, but borrowing responsibly is important.
-When deciding if student loans are worth it for you, and how much you’ll borrow, consider factors including your choice of major, future career path and earning potential, and the cost of the school you hope to attend after factoring in financial aid.
+When deciding if student loans are worth it for you — and how much you should borrow — you’ll want to consider multiple factors, including your choice of major, future career path and earning potential, and the cost of the school you hope to attend after factoring in financial aid.

 SoFi Loan Products